Building Partnerships → Engaging Pharmacists

 American Pharmacists Association Foundation

-To further increase the scale of pharmacies involved in the National DPP lifestyle change program, APhA Foundation has also begun to operationalize an Umbrella Hub Arrangement (UHA), a business model that connects CDC-recognized organizations with health care payment systems to pursue sustainable reimbursement for the National DPP lifestyle change program and other services.
+To further increase the scale of pharmacies involved in the National DPP lifestyle change program, APhA Foundation has also operationalized an umbrella hub arrangement (UHA), a business model that connects CDC-recognized organizations with health care payment systems to pursue sustainable reimbursement for the National DPP lifestyle change program and other services.
 In the UHA, APhA Foundation serves as the umbrella hub organization (UHO), which is the lead billing/administrative organization that can assist pharmacies in billing payers (particularly Medicare) for National DPP services.
-By engaging pharmacies through the UHA, APhA Foundation can alleviate the necessity for pharmacies to develop complex billing processes and allow pharmacists/pharmacy technicians to focus on offering the National DPP lifestyle change program to patients.
+By engaging pharmacies as subsidiary organizations in the UHA, APhA Foundation can alleviate the necessity for pharmacies to develop complex billing processes and allow pharmacists/pharmacy technicians to focus on offering the National DPP lifestyle change program to patients.
+Review the APhA Foundation Spotlight for more information on APhA Foundation’s national pharmacy-focused UHA.
 For more information on the UHA model, visit the UHA Overview page of the Coverage Toolkit.
 Additional information on APHA’s National DPP pharmacy program is also available in Tier 2 of the CDC Action Guide for Community Pharmacists.

 Virginia Commonwealth University